cliquot22/lensIQ/README.md

             }
         }
 ```
 - 'tsLatest' is the integer id for the latest update after a calculation set.
 Each configuration (see below) of the lens has a local 'ts' that can be compared to see if the configuration is potentially out of date.
-The 'ts' value for the engineering units ('FOV', 'AOV', etc) should be equal or greater than the zoom, focus, or iris ('irisStep' etc) motor 'ts' value depending on which of these three motor step positions affect the engineering value.
+The 'ts' value for the engineering type ('FOV', 'AOV', etc) should be equal or greater than the zoom, focus, or iris ('irisStep' etc) motor 'ts' value depending on which of these three motor step positions affect the engineering value.
-- 'config' includes ['AOV', 'FOV', 'DOF', 'FL', 'OD', 'FNum', 'NA', 'zoomStep', 'focusStep', 'irisStep'].
-Each configuration value has 'value', 'min', 'max', and 'ts'.  'min' and 'max' may not always make sense (zoomStep for instance).
+- 'type' includes ['AOV', 'FOV', 'DOF', 'FL', 'OD', 'FNum', 'NA', 'zoomStep', 'focusStep', 'irisStep'].
+Each type has 'value', 'min', 'max', and 'ts'.  'min' and 'max' may not always make sense (zoomStep for instance).
-- Object distance configuration 'OD' can be string value 'NA (near)' or 'NA (far)' as well as float value of the set object distance.
+- Object distance type 'OD' can be string value 'NA (near)' or 'NA (far)' as well as float value of the set object distance.
-- Depth of field configurations 'DOFMin' and 'DOFMax' are the minimum and maximum object distances that are in the depth of field.
+- Depth of field type 'DOFMin' and 'DOFMax' are the minimum and maximum object distances that are in the depth of field.
-- Configurations 'zoomStep', 'focusStep', and 'irisStep' are the current motor step positions.
+- Types 'zoomStep', 'focusStep', and 'irisStep' are the current motor step positions.
 These are used for the engineering unit calculations.

 # Camera back focal length calibration
 Due to tolerances in the lens mount surface to image sensor (the back focal length or BFL), the focus step needs to be adjusted for the exact camera being used.
 This module includes functions to set this BFL calibration.
 See Theia's application note [AN004](https://www.theiatech.com/lenses/calibrated-lenses/) for more information on this procedure.